 Rang 1: 9:10 - 2:50

-- There is no yard supervision before that and the school will not be liable for any accidents that may occur in the schoolyard before 9:20 a.m.
+- There is no yard supervision before the start time and the school will not be liable for any accidents that may occur in the schoolyard.

 - Pupils arriving in the morning after the gates close will enter by the front door and record in the Secretary’s office the reason for their late arrival.

-- Children and parents are asked to enter and leave the school by the Supple Park entrance, the St. Patrick’s Hall entrance or the entrance opposite the Library.
+- Children and parents are asked to enter and leave the school by the Supple Park entrance or St. Patrick's Hall entrance.

 - Parents and guardians are asked not to drive their car into the school grounds during school hours or near opening or closing times.

 - Cycling is not allowed in the schoolyard, or on the Supple Park, entrance at any time.

 - When crossing the main street, wait until the Lollipop Man has brought all traffic to a stop before you cross.
 Always cross the main street where the Lollipop Man is working.

 - All gates will be open from about 8:15 a.m. each morning to cater for students and staff in the Centre for European Schooling.
 They will remain open until 9:30 a.m.